A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: Introduction

-\textit{Notation}: Lower-case, boldface lower-case, and upper-case letters indicate scalars, column vectors, and matrices, respectively. $(\cdot)^T$ and $(\cdot)^H$ denote the transpose and transpose-conjugate operations, respectively. $\mathbb{E} \{ \cdot \}$ represents statistical expectation. $| a |$ is the magnitude of a scaler $a$. $\mathbb{Z}$ and $\mathbb{C}$ denote the set of integers and complex numbers, respectively. $\sqrt{a}$ returns the square root of scalar $a$. $\lfloor \cdot \rfloor$ rounds a real number to the nearest integer less than or equal to it.
+\textit{Notation}: Lower-case, boldface lower-case, and upper-case letters indicate scalars, column vectors, and matrices, respectively.
+The operators $(\cdot)^T$ and $(\cdot)^H$ denote the transpose and conjugate-transpose operations, respectively, $\mathbb{E} \{ \cdot \}$ represents statistical expectation, $| a |$ is the magnitude of scalar $a$, $\mathbb{C}$ denotes the set of complex numbers, and $\lfloor \cdot \rfloor$ rounds a real number to the nearest integer less than or equal to it.